Sonali-Narayan/AWS-Architecture/Static website hosting in S3.md

  11. The bucket with bucket-name.domain will have "redirect request for an object" property checked.
  12. Next the the A records need to be created for both the buckets.
  13. This A record will display the static React-app in a different window.

+### Deploying the static website through Cloudfront distribution.

+  1. The prerequisits of setting up the cloudfront distribution is to create a certificate to enable the https:// feature.